morrison-daniel/PhysLean/README.md

 Feel free to come to the [PhysLean zulip](https://leanprover.zulipchat.com/#narrow/channel/479953-PhysLean/) to ask questions and advice.

+> [!NOTE]
+> When making contributing to PhysLean it is much better to do it with small steps.
+This makes it easier for us to review, and allows you to get feedback sooner.

 ## Places in the project to start